grannycart/anja-n-david-wedding/README.md

 * Ceremony Script:
 	* The .md version is the canonical version.
 	* pandoc-out/ contains files output from pandoc. .docx and .tex have some very light edits to the title area.
+		* Also add \LARGE for latex type size
 	* .pdf is generated from pandoc from .tex
+		* fix margins with switch: -V geometry:margin=1in

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International